maphi/blog/_posts/2020-10-18-magic-mirror-scala3.md

 codecs for you from case classes and sealed traits?
 Or how tapir generates a whole OpenAPI documentation from your endpoint definitions?
 In this blog post we will discover how to do that in scala 3 and discover some new lange features like given, singleton types, reworked tuples, the exiting new enum definitions and finally the Mirror trait that allows us to derive typeclass instances automatically for our data types.
-If you haven't heard of this things yet, don't be afraid.
+If you haven't heard of these things yet, don't be afraid.
 We will dive into the new scala version step by step.
 Even if the concepts of this post are between intermediate to advanced level, i will try to explain it so that it is also understandable for people that already got some experience with scala but haven't explored these concepts yet.
 If there is something you do not understand please don't